-Since March 2020, the coronavirus outbreak has disrupted the U.S. and global economies, which has impacted the stock market.
-The length and severity of the coronavirus outbreak and its impact on the economy is unknown.
-The extent to which this event will affect the Foundation's results of activities and financial position remains uncertain.
+The coronavirus outbreak has disrupted the U.S. and global economies, which could potentially cause significant overall market declines that would affect the Foundation's investment values.
+The length and severity of the coronavirus outbreak and its impact on the U.S. and global economies is unknown.
+The extent to which these events will impact the Foundation's investment values remains uncertain.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.